- My Local

-After seeing the need in his community for re-evaluation of discipleship methods, Dennis began a ministry geared toward “doing church” differently.
+After seeing the need in his community for re-evaluation of discipleship methods, Dennis began a ministry geared toward equipping the local church and developing communities centered around God's Word.
 “The New Testament believers were on to something as they lived life together, fellowshipped together, worshipped together, and deeply studied the Word together,” Dennis explains.

-This vision for an early-church style of worship has been implemented through house churches.
+This vision of equipping the Church happens in many ways, one of which is a local Ministry House.
 These “ministry houses” provide a place where single men can live in community, share life together, and see discipleship happen organically.
-The goal for this ministry is to see a house church movement, as the focus shifts from institutional-mindedness to incarnational living in a community.
+The goal for this ministry is to see young men become discipled in their walk with God and their knowledge of God and His Word.

-Another crucial element to the ministry in Shiawassee County is the desire to see the local churches become equipped to minister effectively in their churches.
 There is an increasing vision for unity among local churches to come together and work with each other, rather than competing, to fulfill the Great Commission.
 This includes discipleship happening across church denominations.
-Dennis has also begun his biblical, donation-based counseling ministry which is open to believers and church leaders who are struggling but may not be able to afford high-cost counseling
+Dennis’ teaching ministry also extends online as he writes over at his Substack/blog on issues related to God, the Church, and the Bible as well as hosting a podcast, "Faith in Focus," on YouTube, Apple, Spotify, and other podcasting sites.
+Dennis has also begun his Biblical, donation-based counseling ministry which is open to believers and church leaders who are struggling but may not be able to afford high-cost counseling.

 Dennis has served as InFaith field staff since May 2017.